marmelab/react-admin/docs/Translation.md

 ## Translating Record Fields

-You may have fields which are translated in multiple languages and want users to see and edit each translation.
-To display them, you can use the [`<TranslatableFields>`](/Fields.html#translatable-fields) component.
-To allow their edition, you can use the [`<TranslatableInputs>`](/Inputs.html#translatable-inputs) component.
+Some of your records may contain fields that are translated in multiple languages.
+It's common, in such cases, to offer an interface allowing admin users to see and edit each translation.
+React-admin provides 2 components for that:

+- To display translatable fields, use the [`<TranslatableFields>`](/Fields.html#translatable-fields) component
+- To edit translatable fields, use the [`<TranslatableInputs>`](/Inputs.html#translatable-inputs) component

-They both expects the translatable values to have the following structure:
+They both expect the translatable values to have the following structure:

 ```js
 {